Astrod2 aims to replicate the functional specification of Astrod in a more general way. Currently, it focuses only on World Transits.

 This is a particularly powerful feature of Astrod2.
 Sets of planets are in general permuted to match these patterns and therefore calculation times increase very rapidly for configurations involving greater numbers of planets.

-- Minimum deviation, where deviation is calculated as the mean of the angular separations of the set of planets being analysed.
-For two planets this is simply separation, while for more complex alignments it is a measure of the closeness of the overall alignment.
+- Minimum deviation, where deviation is calculated as the one of the following measures of the set of planets being analysed.
+(For two planets these are simply separation, while for more complex alignments they are possible measure of the closeness of the overall alignment.)

 - The date of minimum deviation